Ecommerce Inventory Management: 16 Best Practices in 2023

-For example, items that are high in value yet low in quantity would be classified as Category A. B would designate products with a medium value and moderate amount.
-C refers to items with a low worth but a large amount.
+For example, items that are high in value yet low in quantity would be classified as Category A. B would designate products with a medium weight and moderate amount.
+C refers to items with a low worth but a significant amount.

 This way of bucketing your inventory allows e-stores that provide a range of products to create unique restocking strategies for each category.

 It’s crazy to impose the same fulfillment method on both goods if you’re a music producer that sells $2,000 bespoke acoustic guitars and $2 packs of guitar picks on the same site or channel.